MicrosoftDocs/well-architected/well-architected/oracle-iaas/bcdr.md

 The redo transport attributes can be established as synchronous or asynchronous incl 'NOAFFIRM' and 'AFFIRM'.
 Whenever you enable ['NOAFFIRM'](https://www.oracle.com/technetwork/database/availability/sync-2437177.pdf) review if a required Active Data Guard license is available.
 For further assistance on choosing the mode for your workload requirements, please review [Azure Landing Zone for Oracle Workloads BCDR](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone)

-The following architecture aims for a >5 minutes downtime. a Fast Start Failover configuration is required.
+The following architecture aims for a downtime threshold of less than 5 minutes.

 ![Alt text](active-passive.png)